Things for consultants to consider when making an application for study, professional and special leave.

-Study and professional leave
+Study or professional leave

-- Once a study leave application is accepted then employers must pay all reasonable expenses associated with that period of leave.
+- Once a study leave application is accepted then employers must pay all reasonable expenses associated with that period of leave

-- Employers should not turn down study leave applications on non-educational, including financial, grounds.
+- Employers should not turn down study leave applications on non-educational, including financial, grounds

 Special leave may be granted for any reason, but it is always at the discretion of the employer.
 For those on national terms and conditions of service, the provisions of the GWC handbook (or its successor) will apply and these specify that:

-- Special leave with pay may be granted for compassionate purposes, absence from duty following contact with a notifiable disease, caring for a dependent relative, adoption and leave for magisterial duties (for a period not exceeding 18 days in any 12 months).
+- Special leave with pay may be granted for compassionate purposes, absence from duty following contact with a notifiable disease, caring for a dependent relative, adoption and leave for magisterial duties (for a period not exceeding 18 days in any 12 months)

-- Special leave without pay may be granted, for example, to apply for posts outside the NHS or to pursue parliamentary candidature.
+- Special leave without pay may be granted, for example, to apply for posts outside the NHS or to pursue parliamentary candidature